-Anticipated Class Schedule/Calendar

-Schedules will be handed out on the first day of class.
-Every Friday and Saturday are class days and you are expected to be in class every day on time and prepared for the day.
-You are required to bring all of your equipment and gear, along with P.T.
+Anticipated Class Schedule/Calendar Schedules will be handed out on the first day of class. - are class days and you are expected to be in class every day on time and prepared for the day.
+You are requipment and gear, along with P.T.
 Gear, to include a towel, every day of the semester.